Dddpwpp/AnuralForSchool/README.md

 - Go to `chrome://policy` and it should be changed
 - If it didn't change then press `Alt + Volume up + X`
 - Done.

+--I don't plan on making this for RootFS